Covid-19 for walkers 25-Oct

 - Bring a sandwich so there is always an alternative.

-Face Masks and Eye Protection
+Guide to Face Masks and Eye Protection

-- All masks, even ungraded ones, help stop you touching your face.
+- All masks, even ungraded ones, help you stop touching your face.

 Where to buy